 The board shall license an applicant who meets the requirements of this chapter and pays the biennial licensure fee as set under section 3116-A. The fee for original licenses effective for one year or less during the biennial licensing period is 1/2 the fee set under section 3116-A. Each person licensed receives a certificate.
 Every certificate of licensure and renewal certificate for the current biennium must be conspicuously displayed at the place of employment of the licensee.
-A certificate of licensure as a physical therapist entitles the person to whom it is granted to engage in the practice of physical therapy anywhere in this State and to use the words "physical therapist" or letters "P.T." to indicate that the person to whom it is granted to use the words "physical therapist assistant and to use the words "physical therapist assistant" or letters "P.T.A." to indicate that the person is licensed in this State.
+A certificate of licensure The license must be conspicuously displayed by the licensee at the place of employment.
+Licensure as a physical therapist entitles the person to whom it is granted to engage in the practice of physical therapy anywhere in this State and to use the words "physical therapist" or letters "P.T." to indicate that the person is licensed in this State.
+A certificate of licensure Licensure as a physical therapist assistant entitles the person to whom it is granted to act as a physical therapist assistant and to use the words "physical therapist assistant" or letters "P.T.A." to indicate that the person is licensed in this State.